-Capitalized development work for own account during the year amounted to TSEK 36,664 (22,222).
-Depreciation during the year amounted to TSEK 19,796 (12,765).
-Depreciation increases compared to 2021 due to increased investments in own development.
-Developments during the year included adaptations to new markets, functionality for better management of GDPR data and expanded integration possibilities.
+Capitalized development work for own account during the year amounted to TSEK 49,491 (36,664).
+Depreciation during the year amounted to TSEK 29,050 (2022: TSEK 19,796).
+Depreciation increases compared to 2022 due to increased investments in own development.
+During the year, we have, among other things, introduced AI Assist, expanded electronic ID signing, and launched and developed several integrations.

-Net financial items amounted to TSEK -1,369 (-580) and consist mainly of interest expenses for bridge loans as described in Note 9.
+Net financial items amounted to TSEK 3,022 (2022: TSEK -1,369) and consisted mainly of interest income from investment accounts.